AP FACT CHECK: Claims from Biden’s joint address to Congress | WTOP

 REPUBLICAN RESPONSE

-SOUTH CAROLINA SEN. TIM SCOTT, in prepared remarks: “This administration inherited a tide that had already turned.
+SOUTH CAROLINA SEN. TIM SCOTT: “This administration inherited a tide that had already turned.
 The coronavirus is on the run!
 Thanks to Operation Warp Speed and the Trump administration, our country is flooded with safe and effective vaccines.”

 THE FACTS: That’s a real stretch.